ateeqdev/web3_of_the_day/README.md

 Journal of my learning progress in blockchain

+#### March 22, 2022 (Day 78): Solidity: Immutables vs Constants
+Constants are assigned a value at the time of their declaration
+Immutables can be initialized during their declaration as well as in the constructor
+Both of them can not be altered later

 #### March 21, 2022 (Day 77): Solidity: Use unit256 instead of unit8
 Each storage slot in Ethereum has 256 bytes, if we use a smaller variable, the rest is filled with zeros.
 Every other type is converted to unit256 as well